 The observatory's work is crucial in understanding the universe and how to protect our planet's fragile environment.
 For the telescopes at Siding Spring Observatory to work, the night sky must be dark and free from light pollution.

 In 2016 the International Dark Sky Association declared the surrounding region of Siding Spring as Australia's first Dark Sky Park.
-To support this, the Department of Planning and Environment worked with the Observatory to develop the Dark Sky Planning Guideline.
-The guideline:

 - details planning controls for development surrounding Siding Spring Observatory